ShawneilRodrigues/TheNotoriusBug_LOC7/README.md

 ## 🤖 Overview

-OmnoBot is an advanced agentic AI platform designed to automate enterprise workflows and streamline business operations.
+OmniBot is an advanced agentic AI platform designed to automate enterprise workflows and streamline business operations.
 Built with cutting-edge technologies including **LangChain**, **PhiData**, and **Generative AI**, this platform autonomously executes tasks by integrating with external APIs such as Jira, Zoom, and more to enhance operational efficiency and reduce manual administrative effort.

 ## ✨ Key Features